 - a.
-Experience in workforce recruitment, selection, training and development, deployment, and retention, - b.
-Experience and or training in WFD functions such as workforce forecasting, assessment, planning, and the provision of technical assistance in WFD matters, and - c.
-If not ordinarily required by the Contractor, the Workforce Development Administrator shall have a Professional Development Plan containing workforce development related training and development objectives.
-All personnel directly reporting to the Workforce Development Administrator having WFD roles (e.g., training managers, coordinators, specialists) shall have a Professional Development Plan.
+Experience in workforce recruitment, selection, training and development, deployment, and retention, - Experience and or training in WFD functions such as workforce forecasting, assessment, planning, and the provision of technical assistance in WFD matters, and - c.
+If not ordinarily required by the Contractor, the WFD Administrator shall have a Professional Development Plan containing WFD related training and development objectives.
+All personnel directly reporting to the WFD Administrator having WFD roles (e.g., training managers, coordinators, specialists) shall have a Professional Development Plan.